 - Download the LastPass App from the App store and login.

-- Scroll the extensions to the right to reveal the ‘More’ button.
+- In the lower list, scroll the extensions to the right to reveal the ‘More’ button.

-- Tap ‘More’ and toggle LastPass on in the list.
+- Tap ‘More’ and find LastPass on in the list.
 Swipe the radio button to the right to enable it.

 - LastPass will now appear in your list of extensions.
 You can tap and drag the LastPass icon to move it anywhere on your extensions list.

 Now that you have LastPass enabled, browse to a site you would like to login into:

 - If you have Touch ID, PIN, or Master Password reprompt enabled, you will be asked to verify your login.